Skip Breadcrumb Links

 How did the AMBER Alert System start?

 In 1996, 9-year-old Amber Hagerman was kidnapped in the American State of Texas and eventually murdered.
-Her death had a big impact on her community.
+Amber's death had a big impact on the whole community.
 Following this tragedy, an emergency alert system was developed to help quickly get information to the public about child abduction incidents.

 This system, available across Canada and the United States, is named in remembrance of Amber Hagerman.
 The program initially started as a voluntary partnership between law enforcement agencies and media broadcasters to send out emergency alerts to the public when a child was abducted and believed to be in imminent danger.